davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 * [CRF++: Yet Another CRF toolkit](https://taku910.github.io/crfpp/): is a popular implementation in C++ but as far as I know there are no python bindings.

-* [MALLET](http://mallet.cs.umass.edu/):includes implementations of widely used sequence algorithms including hidden Markov models (HMMs) and linear chain conditional random fields (CRFs), it's written in Java.
+* [MALLET](http://mallet.cs.umass.edu/): includes implementations of widely used sequence algorithms including hidden Markov models (HMMs) and linear chain conditional random fields (CRFs), it's written in Java.

-* [FlexCRFs](http://flexcrfs.sourceforge.net/) supports both first-order and second-order Markov CRFs, it's written in C/C++ using STL library.
+* [FlexCRFs](http://flexcrfs.sourceforge.net/) supports both first-order and second-order Markov CRFs, it's written in C/C++ using the STL library.

-* [python-wapiti](https://github.com/adsva/python-wapiti) is a python wrapper for [wapiti](http://wapiti.limsi.fr), a sequence labeling tool with support for maxent models, maximum entropy Markov models and linear-chain CRF.
+* [python-wapiti](https://github.com/adsva/python-wapiti) is a python wrapper for [wapiti](http://wapiti.limsi.fr), a sequence labelling tool with support for maxent models, maximum entropy Markov models and linear-chain CRF.

 ## __References__